-KorExcavator Workforce Management
+KorExcavator Workflow Management

-KorExcavator is a workforce management system for excavators which streamlines the submission of locate tickets to a One Call Center in conjunction with assigning work to excavation crews.
+KorExcavator is a workflow management system for excavators which streamlines the submission of locate tickets to a One Call Center in conjunction with assigning work to excavation crews.
 This Web-based tool documents all ticket and excavation information in a single online database, allowing for reporting, analysis and business intelligence.
-Excavators and their management team can easily submit, update, schedule and match tickets sent to the One Call Center, all within their own workforce management environment.
+Excavators and their management team can easily submit, update, schedule and match tickets sent to the One Call Center, all within their own workflow management environment.
 Improve pre-planning, excavation and post-work activities by maintaining constant visibility of your overall operations with KorExcavator.